dnogaj/Affine-Transformation/README.md

 # Affine Transformations

 App written in a team in Python using: NumPy, Matplotlib, Math.
-Project for Numerical-Methods course at AGH UST, ICT - 3rd semester.
+Project created as part of the Numerical-Methods course at AGH UST, ICT - 3rd semester.

 ## About